 So please remember — nothing sticks forever if we learn how to move forward with our own momentum.
 But as long as we let the opinions of others drive the car, we miss out on places we really want to get to.

-Where fear gets its power
+Where workplace fears gets their power

 As I mentioned earlier, many of our fears come from associations that were created years ago – often in childhood, a time when you felt especially powerless.
 Sadly, many parents do use shame and rejection to try to “teach.”
 And that emotional connection to the shamer makes you even more vulnerable to the way your actions would be received.
 (Also a connection that years later can be transferred to a boss.)